 At the kind invitation from the government of Uruguay, ITU and the United Nation Education Scientific and Cultural Organization (UNESCO) jointly organized a series of events dedicated to the overarching theme of "Smart Sustainable Cities".
 These series of events took place in Montevideo, Uruguay, from 11-14 March with an agenda to further crucial themes including smart sustainable cities, e-waste management, human exposure to electromagnetic fields and the collaboration with Academia.
 These events brought together leading specialists in the field, from top policy-makers to engineers, designers, planners, government officials, regulators, academia, standards experts and others.

-Upcoming events:

 A Forum on "E-waste: the inconvenient truth" took place on 23 September 2014 as part of the 4th Green Standards Week.

 A joint UNU-ITU- UNIDO-WIPO-ECLAC-Basel Convention Side Event on “1st Global E-waste Monitor and the Specific Situation in Latin America” was held on 11 May 2015, in Geneva, Switzerland during the Meetings of the conferences of the parties to the Basel, Rotterdam and Stockholm conventions (BC COP-12, RC COP-7, SC COP-7).
 These events were kindly hosted by the Secretariat of the Basel, Rotterdam and Stockholm Convention.
 The event provided a platform to discuss major strategies and challenges associated with e-waste management.
 It also provided the opportunity to present the report on “Sustainable Management of Waste Electrical and Electronic Equipment in Latin America” jointly developed by ITU together with Basel Convention, Basel Convention Regional Center for Latin America.
 UNESCO, ECLAC, WIPO, UNIDO and WHO in May 2015.
 This report provides an overview of e-waste management in Latin America.
-It also suggests 10 key steps and provides some guidance to countries how to handle e-waste.
+It also suggests ten key steps and provides some guidance to countries how to handle e-waste.

+Upcoming events: [update needed]

 Action Item 79-04: SG5